pknandi/pknandi/README.md

   </a>
 </p>

 I love to do work and develop application with Python.
-Currently working on Deep Learning and Computer Vision for a project.
-I'm a blend of INFP-T and INTP-T. Outside study or work, I love to experiment on writing fictions mainly poetry and short stories.
+Currently working on Deep Learning and Computer Vision.
+Outside study or work, I love to experiment on writing fictions mainly poetry and short stories.
 I do my best to learn and explore new things on regular basis.

 <p>